celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 As part of the [lightweight identity protocol](/celo-codebase/protocol/identity), Validators are expected to run an [Attestation Service](https://github.com/celo-org/celo-monorepo/tree/master/packages/attestation-service) to provide attestations that allow users to map their phone number to an account on Celo.
 Be sure to allow TCP connections to your Attestations machine on port 80 for all IP addresses.

 Just like with the Validator and Vote signer, we'll want to authorize a separate Attestation signer.
 For that let's start our node on the Attestations machine (keep track of the password you use for this account):

+{% hint style="info" %}
+An earlier version of this document set the beneficiary addresses to `CELO_VALIDATOR_ADDRESS` and `CELO_VALIDATOR_GROUP_ADDRESS`, but the attestation service expects these to refer to the `ReleaseGold` contract, so please move your beneficiary addresses to reflect the environment variables above.

+`CELO_VALIDATOR_ADDRESS` should be your `ReleaseGold` contract address for the attestation service to work properly.
+{% endhint %}

 ```bash
 # On the Attestation machine